 The LA performs three basic functions.
 First, it establishes the agency relationship between the Brokerage and the Homeowner.
 Most importantly, it outlines the limits within which the Brokerage may act.
 For example, it states how long the contract between the Brokerage and Homeowner will last.
 Secondly, it provides details about your home.
 These details give other REALTORS® and prospective Buyers information that will help them decide if your property meets their needs i.e., is the garage attached or detached?
 These details are particularly important if your property is a Multiple Listing Service (MLS) listing because the REALTOR® representing the Buyer may work for another company and may not have ever actually seen your home.
 Finally, the LA provides the framework for an initial offer from a prospective Buyer.
 More specifically, when the offer is submitted the legal description and list of items to be included with the property are normally based on the LA.
 Be sure to proof read carefully!

 From these three basic functions the form itself takes shape.
-The LA form is usually comprised of a number of components such as:
+The LA form is usually comprised of a couple of documents such as:

 The Contract Between the Owner and the Brokerage which outlines the specifics of the contract including the amount of commission payable, the street address of the property, the effective date of the listing, and, of course, appropriate signatures and witnesses.
 Copies are provided to all signatories.